Posted on

 Distribution and Power Transformers

 While Newton-Evans estimates as much as $900 million is spent annually on electric power transformer services and replacement parts, the majority of this amount goes for power transformers.
 Nonetheless, there are several firms that specialize in service and repairs for pole-top and pad-mount distribution transformers.
-Among the large firms that service, repair and refurbish transformers of all sizes offer nationwide services, including companies such as IPS, Sunbelt Solomon, RESA and others.
+Among the large firms that service, repair and refurbish transformers of all sizes and offer nationwide services, include companies such as IPS, Sunbelt Solomon, RESA and others.
 A number of smaller firms specialize in maintenance, repairs for distribution transformers at a regional level, including Northeast Power, UTB Transformers and Valley Transformers, Inc.

 Our next article on MV Services will focus on construction-related services for distribution substations and MV undergrounding activities; training classes for utility/C&I engineering and operations staffs; site analysis and permitting for distribution utilities and renewables projects; and MV equipment testing services, including commercial test labs and field service diagnostics and testing firms.